 Salary and conditions

-TA salaries can start from between £11,000 – £15,000 and can reach £21,000 – £25,000 for Higher-Level Teaching Assistants.
+TA salaries can vary depending on region and other factors.
+You can enquire about your salary with the institution you’re looking to work for to get a better indication of what salary you can except.
 A typical working pattern is Monday to Friday between the hours of 9 am to 3:30 pm which will be split over 39 weeks of the year.
 Whilst the remaining 13 weeks are taken as holiday, staff will use some of this time to prepare for the upcoming terms.
 Some TAs may also be asked to work before and after school to support extra-curricular activities.

 With continued training and support, TAs can develop their skills to become a Higher-Level Teaching Assistant.
 This position involves increased responsibilities such as running extra-curricular activities or even having the opportunity to teach lessons unsupervised.
 Being a TA is also a great chance to gain experience in a teaching environment and could gain you the experience you need if you plan on becoming a teacher in the future.